Mergers and Acquisitions – International Tax Aspects

 We recommend you check with your respective accrediting organizations to determine the eligibility of CPE credits.

-International Bureau of Fiscal Documentation (IBFD) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of CPE on the National Registry of CPE Sponsors.
-State boards of accountancy have the final authority on the acceptance of individual courses for CPE credit.
-Issues regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.
+International Bureau of Fiscal Documentation (IBFD) is registered with the National Association of State Boards of Accountancy (NASBA) as a sponsor of continuing professional education on the National Registry of CPE Sponsors.
+State boards of accountancy have final authority on the acceptance of individual courses for CPE credit.
+Complaints regarding registered sponsors may be submitted to the National Registry of CPE Sponsors through its website: www.nasbaregistry.org.

 Recommended NASBA CPE credits for this course is: 8